-With the number of devices accessing its wireless LAN poised to explode, the Jordan School District in Utah deployed a wireless intrusion prevention system (WIPS)
+With the number of devices accessing its wireless LAN poised to explode, the Jordan School District in Utah deployed a wireless intrusion prevention system (WIPS) with RF spectrum analysis capabilities to improve WLAN security and combat Wi-Fi interference.

 Ron Bird, network and technical services manager for the 50,000-student school district, said the state of Utah and several of the district’s individual school principals are considering equipping every middle school and high school student with laptops or other devices for the duration of their time at the schools.
 Today, students only access the wireless LAN through rolling computer labs that travel from one class to another for testing and special projects.